Do you sometimes have problems focusing while working or studying?

 Treat yourself once in a while.

-By recognizing our efforts and marking significant milestones with rewards, we become more satisfied working and stimulate our attention to details.
+By recognizing our efforts and marking significant milestones with rewards, we become more satisfied working and stimulate our attention to detail.

 Any person can improve their focusing abilities through regular training.